nikkhil160/nikhil/cma5nwjbr001809l746ec9dur.md

 * **Updated regularly**

-This ensures the AI presents your listings correctly and persuasively to potential buyers.
+This ensures the AI presents your listings correctly and persuasively to potential buyers, you can also create your own product feed on Google Sheets and host it automatically

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>